How to implement a holistic campaign:

 DESIGN INTEGRATE BENCHMARKS RESPONSIBILITY

-Phase 2 focuses on using the results and evidence gathered from Phase 1 to create an actionable, time-managed strategic plan that works with company procedures and stakeholder timing and responsibilities.
+Stage 2 focuses on using the results and evidence gathered from Stage 1 to create an actionable, time-managed strategic plan that works with company procedures and stakeholder timing and responsibilities.
 Metrics are built into the strategy at this stage to ensure they are consistent with the objectives.

 Stage 3: Creative, Design & Build